Which Bag is the right one?

 Scan and email your Passport

-Scan or take pictures of your passport, ATM cards, visa and if you do not have a eticket – your flight tickets and email everything to yourself.
+Scan or take pictures of your passport, ATM cards, visa and if you do not have an eticket – your flight tickets and email everything to yourself.
 That way you can not lose anything.
-If you want email it to somebody you can trust.
-Last time i did use a Traveler’s cheque?
+If you want you can also email it to somebody you can trust as a backup in case you do not remember your password anymore.
+Last time I did use a Traveler’s cheque?
 I do not even remember – but if you have some – at last email the receipt as well.

 Voltage Converter and Multi-Plug Connector